 Continue another two hours inland from Sacramento, almost to the Nevada state line, and you’ll be in Lake Tahoe, California’s premier skiing destination in the winter and lake playground in the summer.

 My family enjoys the serenity of Truckee, an authentic Old West town that’s a short drive from Tahoe’s North Shore.
-We rent cabins on Donner Lake and take leisurely floats along the Truckee River.
-History buffs may be interested to know that the Donner Party – a group of American pioneers on their way to Sutter’s Fort in Sacramento – were snowbound in Truckee in 1846–1847.
+We like to rent a cabin on Donner Lake and take leisurely floats along the Truckee River.
+History buffs may be interested to know about the Donner Party.
+A group of American pioneers on their way to Sutter’s Fort in Sacramento were snowbound in Truckee in 1846–1847.
 Only half survived, including eight-year-old Patty Reed, who carried a small doll with her.
 Visitors can see that doll today at Sutter’s Fort.

 Upstate California (upper half of northern California)

 This NorCal region represents 20 rural counties, including the Shasta Cascade Region.
 Home to Redding, the largest city in the region, Shasta County is an outdoor lover’s paradise.
 An area highlight is Shasta Caverns.
 A catamaran cruise brings you to the historic limestone caves for guided tours.

 Further north is Trinity in Humboldt County, a secluded getaway with rugged beaches and coves.
 Explore lesser known (and typically uncrowded) national and state parks including McArthur-Burney Falls State Park, Lassen Volcanic National Park, Castle Crags State Park, and Lava Beds National Monument.

 Also in Humboldt County is the port city of Eureka, home to the Sequoia Park Zoo.
 Debuting in spring 2021, the 100-foot-high Redwood Sky Walk gives visitors a bird’s eye view of the forest, zoo, and nature preserve.